martinbernat/homebridge-th16ermostat/README.md

 # TH16ermostat
 ## Homebridge plugin for Sonoff TH16/TH10

-This is a simple accessory plugin to control Sonoff TH16/TH10 with thermal probe (DS18B20) to a simple thermostat.
+This is a simple accessory plugin to control Sonoff TH16/TH10 with thermal probe (DS18B20) like a thermostat.
 Version 0.0.2 so use on you own risk and be patient.
 Planning to support at least one probe with humidity sensor (Sonoff AM2301) once it arrives from China.

 # Prerequisities